digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2019-01-07-One-year-in.md

-A little over a year ago, a list of codes of conduct was moved off Ross Spencer's personal github page to a community owned resource & project, and so Digital Preservation is People was born.
+A little over a year ago, a list of codes of conduct was moved off Ross Spencer's personal github page to a community owned resource and project, and so Digital Preservation is People was born.

 We started this project after a few particularly trying and isolating experiences.
 We recognized that while there are a lot of great organizations advocating for digital preservation as a practice, there was room for improvement when it came to advocating for the people doing the work.

 A concrete way of assessing this gap was looking at our major conferences and organizations without codes of conduct.
-This list was a way putting those organizations lacking a code of conduct on notice, while also collecting resources and references for creating and enforcing code of conducts.
+This list was a way putting those organizations lacking a code of conduct on notice, while also collecting resources and references for creating and enforcing codes of conduct.

 ## Looking back on 2018